TheExtraOne/Notes-App/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and inspired by Maximilian Schwarzmüller course.
 'Awersome Quotes' is a Multi-Page SPA with React Router, powered by firebase.
 I used react router 6, but left comments of alternative for 5th version.
-I may find dinamic routes, nested routes, redirecting user and extracting params.
+You may find dinamic routes, nested routes, redirecting user and extracting params.
 There is nothing to be proud of, as in case of this App I only repeat after lector.

 ## Available Scripts